Rishav1999/PractDL_FinalProject/README.md

 RESULTS
-* As we can see from the table provided, VGG16 performs the worst with an accuracy of 50%, while other models go upto 80%.
+* For both GPU P100 and V100, we can see from the table provided, VGG16 performs the worst with an accuracy of 50%, while other models go upto 80%.
-* The Transfer Learning model with ResNet50 performs the best with an accuracy of 82.78% and is the suggested model for these classification.
+* The Transfer Learning model with ResNet50 performs the best with an accuracy of 82.78% in P100 and 82.40% for V100 and is the suggested model for these classification.
-* As we can see from the table provided, VGG16 performs the worst with an accuracy of 50%, while other models go upto 80%.
-* The Transfer Learning model with ResNet50 performs the best with an accuracy of 82.4% and is the suggested model for these classification.